simplex-chat/simplex-chat/docs/JOIN_TEAM.md

 You are a product UX expert who designs great user experiences directly in iOS code:
 - iOS and Mac platforms, including:
   - SwiftUI and UIKit.
-  - extensions, including notification service extension and sharing extension
+  - extensions, including notification service extension and sharing extension.
-  - low level inter-process communication primitives for concurrency
+  - low level inter-process communication primitives for concurrency.
 - interested about creating the next generation of UX for a communication/social network.

 Knowledge of Android and Kotlin Multiplatform would be a bonus - we use Kotlin Jetpack Compose for our Android and desktop apps.